AnyChart/docs.anychart.com/Gantt_Chart/Project_Chart.md

 ## Task Progress

-Tracking progress can be complicated but you can show percent complete using progress bar.
-To use it you need to provide the required value of the "progressValue" in node.
+Tracking progress can be complicated, but you can show percent complete using progress bar.
+To use it you need to provide the required value of the "progressValue".

 ```
 // progress in data